Mic92/stockholm/doc/Issues.md

-We have an issue tracker on a seperate repository `stockholm-issues' installation is easy: install gi (nix-shell -p gi) in the stockholm root clone stockholm repo (gi clone git@prism:stockholm-issues) now you can list issues with gi list
+We have an issue tracker on a seperate repository `stockholm-issues' installation is easy: install gi (nix-shell -p gi) clone stockholm-issues repo (gi clone git@prism:stockholm-issues ~/stockholm) now you can list issues with gi list

 check out the documentation: https://github.com/dspinellis/gi